Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it retrieves short interest history for HK/US stocks, with market inferred from symbol suffix.
-Distinguishes from sibling tools like short_margin and short_trades by focusing on open short positions history.
+The description clearly states the tool retrieves short interest history for HK or US stocks, with market inferred from symbol suffix.
+This specific verb+resource combination distinguishes it from siblings like 'short_margin' and 'short_trades'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.